MicrosoftDocs/Hololens/hololens/hololens2-shared-device-deployment-guide.md

 ---

 # Deployment Guide - Shared HoloLens 2 with Remote Assist - Overview
-This document contains high level steps involved in deploying shared HoloLens 2 devices by using shared Azure AD accounts.
+This article contains high level steps involved in deploying shared HoloLens 2 devices by using shared Azure AD accounts.
 The guidance provided in this document focuses on provisioning Azure AD user accounts, assigning required licenses and HoloLens 2 device configuration for a shared device environment.
 For more detailed scenario-based deployment guidance please refer to [Common Deployment Scenarios](https://docs.microsoft.com/en-us/hololens/hololens-requirements).

 ## Deployment Tasks